willstepp/writings/hunger/hunger-02.md

   “The old men say your spear must be bad for you to be throwing like this.
 They say, Tye give him your spear and he will win again.
 This we know.”
   “They don’t know anything, old buzzards,” the boy scoffed, “Let them stick to smoking their pipes and taking cat naps, for all I care”
   “It is all they have.”
-  “I know.”
   Tye scanned the field and saw Mohe now among a group of girls who sat in a circle underneath an oak tree sewing bead necklaces.
 They looked annoyed at him.
 Leoti was among them.
 It was obvious most of his attention was given to her.
   “Mohe has been flirting with Leoti.
 I have seen him do it before.
 What do you think about that?”
   “Let him.
 I don’t care what that frogeater does.”
   His friend dropped his own spear on the ground next to him.
   “Use my spear.
 Challege him again.
 I just want to see the look on his ugly face when he’s beaten square.”
   The boy looked up, puzzled.
-  “My spear is good, Tye.
+  “My spear is good.
 See for yourself.”
   His friend picked up the spear and examined it.
 He felt the leather straps and ran his hand along the spine, looking for any imperfection, but found nothing.
-  “Your spear is good.
-No splinters, no warp.
+  “No splinters, no warp.
 But how did you lose?”
   The boy once more looked to the mountains.
 His silence made Tye thoughtful.
 “Time will make things better,” he said, “You’ll see.”
 His brother had died in a hunting accident two summers ago and spoke from a place of wisdom.
 Then he rose and clasped one hand on Mika’s shoulder and stared him in the eyes.
-  “You are the best of them all.
-There is nobody in this village who can beat you in the game of tchungkee.”
+  “You are the best of them, my friend.
+Do not forget it.”
   His friend departed in order to join a game of dice that had just begun on the other side of the field.
-As he went he shouted over his shoulder.
+As he went he brandished his own spear overhead and shouted back over his shoulder.
-  “Except for me!”
+  “Or maybe second best!”
-  The boy waved his friend away.
+  Mika laughed and waved his friend away.
 A few moments later his eyes went back to the mountains.
 He looked at them for a long time.
 Much later he rose and went to find his mother.
   Ama sat outside with a group of young girls, teaching them how to flesh deer hides for the tanning process.
 When she scraped the broad, flint blade down the hide draped over the wooden incline her shoulder muscles rippled.
 She moved like a woman twenty years younger than she was.
 When the girls took their clumsy turns at the hide it merely served to show how adept the old woman was at her work.
 But she was patient and kind and therefore was a good teacher to them.
   When she saw her son approach she wiped her hands on her apron and embraced him.
 It was obvious from the way he appeared, head down and thoughtful, that something was the matter.
   “Let us walk,” she said.